holidayextras/holidayextras.github.com/_posts/2015-03-03-divider-tabs.md

 This works for me currently but I can imagine in time, this will become bigger.

 Inside the email tab I have my GMail and our company intranet, so the bare basics.
-Inside Deployments, I have the likes of Github, Travis CI, TeamCity etc Triage consists of different links for my team sprint board and a few other sprint/kanban boards.
+Inside Deployments, I have the likes of Github, Travis CI, TeamCity, etc.
+Triage consists of different links for my team sprint board and a few other sprint/kanban boards.

 If I click any of the links inside the tab, it opens it in a new tab as you'd expect.